What is the best diet for autoimmune?

 The Paleo Diet For Autoimmune

 I find my clients who follow Paleo typically have good success and learn to live better with their disease.
 This is because Paleo is a sustainable diet, meaning you can easily follow it for a long period of time.
-You can bake with easy-to-find, grain-free flours and even food manufacturers are offering more Paleo-friendly options in the marketplace from breads to crackers to bars to snacks.
+You can bake with easy-to-find, grain-free flours like almond and coconut flour, and even food manufacturers are offering more Paleo-friendly options in the marketplace.

 The Paleo Diet